 Pay Item Pay Unit

-Soil Nail (10 ft or less) Each

-Soil Nail (greater than 10 ft to 15 ft) Each

-Soil Nail (greater than 15 ft to 20 ft) Each

-Soil Nail (greater than 20 ft to 25 ft) Each

-Soil Nail (greater than 25 ft to 30 ft) Each

-Soil Nail (greater than 30 ft) Each
+Soil Nail Linear foot

 Initial Facing Square foot

 Verification Testing Each

+UnderDrain Liner foot

 Payment for Soil Nail Wall will be full compensation for all work and materials required to complete the soil nail walls.
 This work shall include but is not limited to soil nails, soil nail proof testing, drilling, grouting, bearing plates, end hardware (nuts, washers, couplers), survey, manufacturer’s certificates of compliance, corrosion protection, geocomposite strip drains, and incidentals necessary to acceptably fabricate and construct the soil nail walls exclusive of any facing items that may be tabulated on the plans.